milliorn/bunjs-starter/README.md

 PORT=3000
 ```

-Now, open `index.ts` in your editor and replace the port with the following:
+Now, open `server.ts` in your editor and replace the port with the following:

 ```ts
 port: process.env.PORT || 3001;